 When you’re collecting survey responses in the field, it’s important that you don’t rely on a continuous internet connection – you need to be able to collect honest feedback and insights, without interruptions or distractions.
 An offline survey should be completed and the response securely stored on the device until an internet connection is available.

 In the case of kiosk surveys, it’s also useful for the survey to reset a questionnaire to the beginning once it’s completed or after a period of inactivity, so that the survey is continuously available.

 Create dynamic offline surveys

-An offline survey tool should have all the functionality and capabilities of an online survey.
+An offline survey app should have all the functionality and capabilities of an online survey.
 The questionnaire should be branded to match your organization, giving respondents a consistent experience.
 And, you should be able to increase responses by using interactive questions and advanced survey features such as question routing, piping, and answer masking.

 Save and resume partial responses

 The ability to save a partial response and resume it at a later point is essential when you’re conducting interviews or completing surveys in the field.
 If your respondent is interrupted, or you need to pause an interview, you need to be able to save the response and pick it up where you left off.
 It can also be a useful feature if you want to preload data such as addresses into a questionnaire before going out in the field.

 Review results and share reports